by Mike Helbing

 For more information including downloadable maps on sections of the Rockaway Valley Railroad in Morris County, visit website.

 Thanks to reader Gerry Geisler who sent us these photos from his collection.

 Top: A bond from the Rockaway Valley Morristown Extension Railroad Company.
 Bond Number 4, issued in 1892.
 With the failure of the peach crops the RVRR looked to the revenue that could be generated by soliciting less than carload business into Morristown, NJ.
 The only problem was that downtown Morristown was already directly served by the DL&W Railroad, while the Rockaway Valley ended near the edge of town.
 The Morristown Extension was an attempt to extend the railroad directly into downtown Morristown in order to more directly compete with the DL&W.

-low amount for the planned length of the railroad, even for the
+Above top: A stock certificate from the Rockaway Valley Railroad stock issue of 1888.
+Total capitalization was $60,000, an extremely low amount for the planned length of the railroad, even for the time.

 18 Jun 2014, 11:49